-- Each holder of record of fewer than 250 shares of our Common Stock immediately before the effective time of the Reverse Stock Split will be eligible to receive a cash payment of \$52.50 (subject to any applicable U.S. federal, state and local withholding tax) for each such pre-Reverse Stock Split share of Stock, without interest, and will no longer be a shareholder of the Company with respect to such shares of Stock.
-The cash payment will remain at \$52.50 regardless of the prices at which our Stock may trade prior to the effectiveness of the Reverse Stock Split. - Any shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split will not receive any cash payment with respect to Stock in connection with the Reverse Stock Split.
+•Each holder of record of fewer than 250 shares of our Common Stock immediately before the effective time of the Reverse Stock Split will be eligible to receive a cash payment of \$52.50 (subject to any applicable U.S. federal, state and local withholding tax) for each such pre-Reverse Stock Split share of

+Stock, without interest, and will no longer be a shareholder of the Company with respect to such shares of Stock.
+The cash payment will remain at \$52.50 regardless of the prices at which our Stock may trade prior to the effectiveness of the Reverse Stock Split.

+- •Any shareholder who is the holder of record of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split will not receive any cash payment with respect to Stock in connection with the Reverse Stock Split.
 Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will not change as a result of the Reverse/Forward Stock Split.
 Such shareholder will not need to exchange or return any existing stock certificates representing shares of Stock, which certificates will continue to evidence ownership of the same number of shares of Stock as are set forth on the face of the certificates immediately prior to the Reverse/Forward Stock Split.
-However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting, the number of shares of Stock held by such shareholder will be reduced in accordance with the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.
+However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholder will be reduced in accordance with the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.
 Transmittal materials will be sent to such shareholder that describes how to surrender any existing stock certificates representing shares of Stock in exchange for certificates representing the appropriate number of post-Reverse Stock Split shares.
-Shareholders should not turn in their stock certificates at this time. - We expect to have fewer than 300 shareholders of record of our Stock following the Reverse Stock Split and, therefore, to be eligible to terminate registration of our Stock under the Exchange Act.
-This would terminate our obligation to continue filing annual and periodic reports and other filings required under the federal securities laws that are applicable to public reporting companies and eliminate expenses related to the disclosure, reporting and compliance requirements of the Sarbanes-Oxley Act. - Our Stock no longer will be quoted in the NASDAQ Capital Market.
+Shareholders should not turn in their stock certificates at this time. - •We expect to have fewer than 300 shareholders of record of our Stock following the Reverse Stock Split and, therefore, to be eligible to terminate registration of our Stock under the Exchange Act.
+This would terminate our obligation to continue filing annual and periodic reports and other filings required under the federal securities laws that are applicable to public reporting companies and eliminate expenses related to the disclosure, reporting and compliance requirements of the Sarbanes-Oxley Act. - •Our Stock no longer will be quoted in the NASDAQ Capital Market.
 We anticipate that trades in our Stock may be made through the Over the Counter QX market, but there may be less liquidity for our Stock than presently is available in the NASDAQ Capital Market.
 The liquidity of our Stock has been limited in the past, and its liquidity could further contract because we will no longer be an SEC reporting company.